Wisecrack (company)

-Wisecrack, inc. is an American film and video production company operated by Jacob Salamon, Jared Bauer, Greg Edwards, Drew Levin, and Todd Mendeloff.
-The company was founded in 2014 and produces various web series and podcasts such as Thug Notes, Earthling Cinema, and 8-Bit Philosophy.
-The group is focused on an analysis of anime, film, literature, and video games drawing out philosophy, sociology, psychology and other meanings that can be interpreted from media.
-Wisecrack was purchased by Blue Ant Media in August, 2019.
+Wisecrack, Inc. was an American production company operated by Jacob Salamon, Jared Bauer, Greg Edwards, Drew Levin, and Todd Mendeloff.
+The company was founded in 2014 and produced various web series and podcasts such as Thug Notes, Earthling Cinema, and 8-Bit Philosophy.
+The group focused on an analysis of anime, film, literature, and video games drawing out philosophy, sociology, psychology and other meanings that can be interpreted from media.
+Wisecrack was purchased by Blue Ant Media in August 2019.
+On April 16, 2025, Wisecrack announced that it was shutting down and no new videos would be produced.